2005 Mongolian presidential election

 Presidential elections were held in Mongolia on 22 May 2005.
-The result was a victory for Nambaryn Enkhbayar of the Mongolian People's Revolutionary Party (MPRP), who received over half of the vote.
+The result was a victory for Nambaryn Enkhbayar of the Mongolian People's Revolutionary Party (MPRP), who received over half of the vote in Mongolia's first four-way presidential election.
+Mendsaikhany Enkhsaikhan from the country's main opposition Democratic Party placed second with around 20% of the popular vote, while Bazarsadyn Jargalsaikhan of the Republican Party and Badarchiin Erdenebat of the Motherland Party came in third and fourth, respectively.

+In the aftermath of his election as the 3rd President of Mongolia, Nambaryn Enkhbayar became the first person in Mongolia's modern history to hold the offices of president, prime minister, and speaker of parliament.

 Background

-In the 1997 presidential election the chairman of the Mongolian People's Revolutionary Party, Natsagiin Bagabandi was elected president.
-He was re-elected in 2001 but term limits meant he could not stand again in 2005.
-After the 2004 parliamentary elections the Mongolian People's Revolutionary Party and the Democratic Party were forced to form a coalition government after a close result.
+In the 1997 presidential election, the chairman of the Mongolian People's Revolutionary Party (MPRP), Natsagiin Bagabandi, was elected president.
+He was re-elected in 2001, but term limits meant he could not stand again in 2005.